-Chuck has devoted most of his life to climbing, skiing and exploring the high mountains and sharing this special world with others.
-An avid mountaineer and rock climber, Chuck has climbed the big walls of Yosemite and the mountain ranges of Peru, Pakistan and Tibet, and exotic locales like Morocco's Todra Gorge and Thailand's dramatic sea cliffs.
+Chuck has devoted most of his life to climbing, skiing, exploring the high mountains, and sharing this special world with others.
+An avid mountaineer and rock climber, Chuck has climbed the big walls of Yosemite, and the mountain ranges of Peru, Pakistan, India and Tibet, and exotic locales like Morocco's Todra Gorge and Thailand's dramatic sea cliffs.
 He has rock climbed extensively throughout North America, Canada, and Europe at places like Red Rocks, Nevada; Squamish, British Columbia; Ceüse and the Verdon Gorge in France; and, Siurana, in Spain.

 Chuck has also pioneered a number of important first ascents, here in New England, and elsewhere around the world including: Shipton Spire, Baltoro Region, Pakistan, an expedition sponsored by The North Face, with Greg Child, Greg Collum, and Greg Foweraker.

 East Face, Nevado Cayesh, Peru with Neil Pothier and Mark Richey.